vbgr/ids/README.md

 # ids

-This document describes approach for generating an unguessable, unique and human friendly resource identifiers.
+This document describes an approach to generating unguessable, unique, and human-friendly resource identifiers.

+Note: This approach is not meant to secure sensitive data via encryption.
+It only obfuscates ID predictability.
+For cryptographically secure applications, use authenticated encryption and proven protocols.

 ## Rationale